Regular dental care is ESSENTIAL. CLICK HERE to schedule your cleaning online.

 Conventional Titanium Dental Implants

-With dental implants becoming more popular and prevalent, and implant education readily available on the internet, patients can do their own research and hear from friends and family how their implant treatment went.
+With Invisalign and dental implants becoming more popular and prevalent, and implant education readily available on the internet, patients can do their own research and hear from friends and family how their implant treatment went.
 Conventional dental implants are made of titanium.
 Titanium is the most common material for dental implants because it is very biocompatible.
 That means that titanium dental implants interact well with the human body when they are surgically placed.
 Rarely do titanium dental implants cause allergic reactions in patients.
 The last thing you want, as a patient and as the dentist placing the implant, is to have the implant cause a reaction in the body and not become integrated, or cemented in the bone.

 If this is already too confusing, I’ve written a description of dental implants and implant placement surgery in another post if you want to learn more about dental implants HERE.

 Dental Implants Made of Zirconia